 Costing from £35,580, the entry-level Mercedes GLE 250d SE is slightly cheaper than the Q5.
 It comes just as well-equipped, too – besides a set of slightly smaller 17-inch alloy wheels, its comprehensive range of standard equipment is no less generous than the Audi.

 The Audi’s styling is more conservative than ground-breaking.
 That’s not necessarily a criticism though – in recent years the German brand’s understated designs have proved hugely popular.
 The biggest change from the old model is a thick, angular grille and a pair of edgy headlights and a number of bold creases on the bonnet and doors.
 It’s all pleasantly handsome, in a slightly forgettable way.

 The Mercedes is a little more striking, and not just thanks to a Mercedes logo so large that the Beastie Boys would think twice about turning it into a neck chain.
 Elsewhere it’s a very attractive SUV – its proportions look spot on, the design is clean yet distinctive and, in AMG Line trim, it looks suitably sporty, too.

 Audi Q5 vs Mercedes GLC interior

 The Q5 and GLC boast two of the most gorgeous cabins in their class, both in terms of design and material quality.
-It’s the Audi that just edges out the Mercedes here, though.
+It’s the Audi interior that just edges out the Mercedes here, though.
 Its basic layout isn’t just slick and contemporary, but logical and easy to use, too.